ReveRoyl/ReveRoyl.github.io/source/_posts/master project.md

 >
 > Barz, B., & Denzler, J. (2019).
 Deep Learning on Small Datasets without Pre-Training using Cosine Loss. *Proceedings - 2020 IEEE Winter Conference on Applications of Computer Vision, WACV 2020*, 1360–1369. https://doi.org/10.48550/arxiv.1901.09054

+### Results:

+however, the performance is not promoted

 # Jun 15th

 ## Fourth session meeting

+I read others work, extract the key words and main ideas:

 > *Affective modulation of the startle response in depression: Influence of the severity of depression, anhedonia and anxiety*